-ADHD treatment without medication ranges from diet restrictions to herbal products; EEG to video games.
-Results vary, depending on the individual and the treatment being used.
+ADHD patients addressing symptoms without medication ranges may use alternative approaches ranging from diet restrictions to herbal products; EEG to video games, none of which is backed by strong research.
+Results vary, depending on the individual and the approach being used.

 Is there any scientific research on alternative treatments for ADHD?

-The problem with alternative medicine is that there is a lack of independent research to validate many of the claims made.
-There has been some limited research on these treatments.
+There is a lack of independent research to validate many of the claims made regarding these alternative remedies for ADHD symptoms.
+Some limited research does exist.